 CLAIMING FOR LOSSES, PERSONAL INJURY OR PROPERTY DAMAGE

-If you want to claim for losses, personal injury or property damage, please go to our website, write to us or email our Customer Experience team.
+If you want to claim for losses, personal injury or property damage, please inform us as soon as possible.

-All train operators sign up to approved arrangements governing the allocation amongst operators of liabilities and the handling of claims.
-Further information on the industry Claims Allocation and Handling Agreement (CAHA) can be found at www.caharegistrar.wordpress.com
+All Train Operating Companies sign up to approved arrangements governing the allocation amongst operators of liabilities and the handling of claims.
+Further information on the industry Claims Allocation and Handling Agreement (CAHA) can be found here.

-Should you allege you have sustained an injury involving our service, we will give consideration if this should be reported to the ORR under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
+Should you allege you have sustained an injury involving our service, we will give consideration as to whether this should be reported to the ORR under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
 If we deem this is necessary, we will share details of the incident that has occurred.